Browser does not support script.

 Compulsory module

-On this module you will further develop your understanding of mental health and critically examine the challenges of contemporary mental health practice and policy.
-You will also be introduced to key concepts relating to recovery, formulation, co-production, and multi-disciplinary approaches to mental health care.
+The module will further develop your understanding of the determinants of mental health and you will critically examine the challenges of contemporary mental health practice and policy.
+It is an introduction to examining psychological distress through the lenses of different theory models, such as:

 Credits: 20